firstandthird/browser-refresh/README.md

 #Browser Refresh

-Browser Refresh is a bash script to refresh all open or specific browsers.
+Browser Refresh is a cli app to refresh all open or specific browsers on a mac.

 ##Install